About this course

 biological anthropology (looking at the physiological and genetic diversity in present and past human and primate societies)

 We have a purpose-built archaeology building, equipped with the latest science-based laboratories.
-You'll gain hands-on experience with archaeological artefacts and materials, and receive the practical training needed for a career in archaeology or anthropology.
+On this anthropology and archaeology degree you'll gain hands-on experience with archaeological artefacts and materials, and receive the practical training needed for a career in archaeology or anthropology.

-This degree gives you the opportunity to study a minor subject alongside the main programme.
+Our archaeology and anthropology degree courses give you the opportunity to study a minor subject alongside the main programme.

 We’re also offering up to 10 bursaries of £1000 each to incoming students (subject to criteria).
 These are from the Terry Mason Bursary and the University of Southampton Archaeology Bursary Fund.